primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 This is crucial for delivering on the primary customer use-case, which is facilitating an efficient hand-off process between Brand Designers and Marketing Engineers.

-Ideally, the React library should operate as the functional render-layer for pre-determined design data, rather than make opinionated decisions of its own.
-This is to avoid making high-level data decisions too downstream inside an abstraction, which makes synchronization attempts across other mediums more challenging.
+The React components are mostly responsible for managing application state, behavior and rendering to the DOM.
+The components aren't opinionated about design decisions.
+This is by-design, as CSS modules are used as the styling later that React components interface with.
+This helps to avoid making design decisions too downstream inside framework-specific code.
+Hoisting design decisions out of framework-specific code makes integration with tooling like Figma easier and more efficient.

 ### Origin of truth